ryanhansen2222/esof423-s2021/README.md

     npm install
     cp .env.example .env
     ```
-3. Inside the newly created .env file, verify the correct host and port numbers too develop locally on your network.
+3. Inside the newly created .env file, verify the correct host and port numbers to develop locally on your network.
 4. Execute the following in the yardstick directory:
     ```
     nodemon server.js